softlab-unimore/gri_qa/README.md

-# GRI-QA: a Benchmark for Single- and Multi-Table Question Answering over Environmental Data
+# GRI-QA: a Comprehensive Benchmark for Table Question Answering over Environmental Data

 **GRI-QA** is a benchmark for Single- and Multi-Table Question Answering over environmental data available at [dataset](./dataset/).
 The benchmark is composed by several question types:
 - **extractive** questions, divided in the datasets